WTAN241/Pewlett-Hackard-Analysis/README.md

 2. The highest proportion (28%) of employees eligible for this program hold the title of staff
 3. The second largest proportion (27%) of employees eligible for this program hold the title of senior engineers
 4. The average duration of these employees at the firm has been 28 years

+## Summary

+### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+Approximately 72,458 roles will have to be filled as the "silver tsunami" begins to make an impact.
+To address this question, I have refined the previous table of retiring titles to only show the current employees and exclude the employees that are no longer in the firm.
+The folllowing query was made to only include the current employees who are expected to retire in the near future.